Spatial Controls of Lower Tropospheric Stability: Introduction

-The strength of the lower tropospheric inversion, often expressed by the estimated inversion strength \citep[EIS,][see Methods]{Wood06}, is, after surface temperature, the dominant control of low cloud cover \citep{Klein93, Stevens07, Wood12, Zelinka20}.
+The strength of the lower tropospheric inversion is often approximated by the estimated inversion strength \citep[EIS,][]{Klein93, Wood06, Stevens07, Wood12, Zelinka20}.
 Recent work has highlighted the relevance of EIS in the time evolution of shallow clouds, the global energy budget, and the pattern effect \citep{Ceppi17, Ceppi19, Myers23, Kawaguchi25}.
-Increasing global EIS has caused a sign change of the near-global shortwave cloud radiative effect in the second half of the twentieth century and has kept the climate relatively stable recently \citep{Myers23}.
+Increasing global EIS has caused a sign change of the near-global shortwave cloud radiative effect from positive to negative in the second half of the twentieth century, which has kept global mean temperature rise relatively low \citep{Myers23}.
+Despite the relevance of EIS for low cloud cover, it has been, until now, unquantified how surface warming across the globe controls EIS in regions with extensive marine low clouds, whether climate models simulate these controls correctly, and how EIS has evolved \citep{Qu15}.

-The goal of this paper is to understand the controls of the cloud controlling factor EIS.
-We quantify the spatial dependence of EIS on surface temperature in a statistical framework, to evaluate the controls of EIS on global and local scales.
-We attribute observed EIS trends to local and remote surface temperature changes, giving insights into dynamical drivers of low clouds and discrepancies in their representation between models and observations.
-Understanding the controls on EIS and its trends is an important step towards understanding the changes in the radiative effect of low clouds and hence, the pattern effect, both in the historical period and in the future.
+Our goal is to understand the controls of the cloud controlling factor EIS.
+We evaluate the controls of EIS on global and local scales, by quantifying the spatial dependence of EIS on surface temperature in a novel statistical framework, using ridge regression and convolutional neural networks.
+This allows us to attribute observed EIS trends to local and remote surface temperature changes and give insights into dynamical drivers of low clouds and problems of their representation in climate models.
+Understanding the controls on EIS and its trends is an important step towards understanding the changes in the radiative effect of low clouds and hence, the pattern effect, both in the recent past and near future.